Responding to Moral Apologetics

 For more about evolution and biological purpose, see Debunking the Selfish Gene.

 Do ecosystems reflect some natural telos?
-The same process that creates the tree of life also creates the complexity of ecosystems: natural selection.
+The same process that creates the tree of life also creates the order of ecosystems.
 Organisms reproduce to excess.
 There is variation among organisms.
 In an ecosystem, this variation includes the different species that occupy the ecosystem.
 Some organisms reproduce more than others.
 Most die young, without reproducing.
-This constant culling of the unfit (especially the young) creates the structure of an ecosystem.
+This constant culling of the unfit (especially the young) creates the order of an ecosystem.

 Nature is infanticidal.